TLe2023/DirectMarketing/README.md

   - labels = ['early_career', 'mid_career', 'late_career', 'senior']

 - **"Education" feature**: Categorical features are encoded based on type (ordinal or nominal).
-The "education" feature is considered as a norminal feature.
+The "education" feature is considered as a ordinal feature.
 Below is the encoded order of this feature:

 | **Ordinal Feature** | **Value and Order**                                                                                                    |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------- |